georgemillard/python-django-notes/linode-hosting-notes.md

 postgres=# \q
 ```
 ##### Sidenote
 On certain systems postgres gives this error: "FATAL:  Peer authentication failed for user".
 This is caused by postgres trying to authenticate via your local user password, to get around this, modify the config file at `/etc/postgresql/9.5/main/pg_hba.conf` from:

 `local   all         postgres                          peer`

 to:

 `local   all         postgres                          md5`

-save this, restart the service with `sudo service postgresql restart` and it should be good to go.
+Save the pg_hba_conf file, restart the service with `sudo service postgresql restart` and it should be good to go.

 Useful postgres commands:

 `\q` - quit